 - 10. Negotiate conditions of employment and job accommodations, as necessary

-Job coaching offers support and training at the work site and includes any or all of the following:
+Job coaching offers support and training at the work site and could include the folllowing,

 - 1. Orientation with supervisor and co-workers to talk about how to work effectively with the supported employee to ensure success and a smooth transition.